Use our AI to get a personalized Band 9 answer and vocabulary for the IELTS Speaking Part 2 Cue Card "Describe a time you were busy".

 Zombie: A person who seems to be acting without thinking or feeling, often because they are very tired.

 The answer above is perfect—if you are an office worker facing a deadline.
-But what if you were busy planning a wedding?
-Or what if you were busy writing your thesis?
+But what if you were busy writing your thesis?
+Or what if you were busy moving to a new house?

 Your answers need to be true so that you can easily recall them during a stressful exam.